Project-OHT/O.H.T/README.md

 ---------------------
 Can not :
-- You cant use charge and brute argument at the same time [WTD.py]
+- You cant use 2 or more attack [oht.py]
-- You cant use slow and other(except quiet) argument at the same time [WTD.py]
+- You must sellect an attack [oht.py]

 ---------------------
 Contributors :